keploy/docs/versioned_docs/version-2.0.0/server/installation.md

 ## 🏃 Running Testcases

-To run the testcases and generate a test coverage report, use this terminal command:
+To run the testcases and see if there are any regressions introduced, use this terminal command:

 ```bash
 keploy test -c "CMD_TO_RUN_APP" --delay 10
 ```

-Explore the [Keploy Running Guide](/running-keploy/configuration-file/) for additional options and tips on customizing your Keploy setup to perfection.
+Explore the [Test Coverage Integration Guide](https://keploy.io/docs/server/sdk-installation/go/) for seeing test-coverage with your unit testing library and [Keploy Running Guide](https://keploy.io/docs/running-keploy/configuration-file/) for additional options and tips on customizing your Keploy setup to perfection.